-Encountering a client with disordered eating, which can be distinct from clinical eating disorders, is highly probable at some point in the fitness professional’s career.
-Fad diets, low caloric intake, and a general preoccupation or obsession with food and body weight is common in American culture and, more specifically, in the health and fitness industry.
+Encountering a personal training client with disordered eating, which can be distinct from clinical eating disorders, is highly probable at some point in the fitness professional’s career.
+Fad diets, low caloric intake, and a general preoccupation or obsession with food and body weight are common in American culture and, more specifically, in the health and fitness industry.

 When should a fitness professional step in if he or she suspects a client’s original general interest in eating well has evolved into a potentially unhealthy relationship with food?
 And how does one distinguish between an eating disorder and disordered eating?

 According to the Academy of Nutrition and Dietetics, disordered eating is a descriptive term used to describe a wide array of irregular eating behaviors and patterns that may or may not warrant a diagnosis.
 This is in contrast to eating disorders such as anorexia or bulimia which have narrow diagnostic criteria.
 Although, many individuals displaying characteristics of disordered eating may be misdiagnosed as anorexic or bulimic.

 Features of eating disorders are present in an individual exhibiting disordered eating; the number of symptoms that he or she presents with isn’t enough for a clinical diagnosis.
 The level of severity and the frequency in which those behaviors occur are also distinguishing factors.
 Still, those with disordered eating tendencies may develop a clinical eating disorder over time if the behaviors are not addressed.